MirolimMajidov/EventMessaging/README.md

 ## Adding property to the publishing event's headers

-Before publishing an event, you can attach properties to event headers by passing the header name and value to the `TryAddHeader` method.
-Keep in mind, the header name must be unique, otherwise it will be ignored.
+Before publishing an event, you can attach properties to the event's headers by passing the header name and value to the `AddHeader` method.
+Keep in mind, the header name must be unique, otherwise it will throw exception.
 Example:
 ```
 var userUpdated = new UserUpdated { UserId = item.Id, OldUserName = item.Name, NewUserName = newName };
 userUpdated.Headers = new();
 userUpdated.Headers.Add("TraceId", HttpContext.TraceIdentifier);
-_eventPublisher.Publish(userUpdated);
+_eventPublisherManager.Publish(userUpdated);
 ```

 ## Reading property from the subscribed event's headers

-The `Handle` method of the subscriber handler has a collection parameter named `eventHeaders`.
-From this you can read the property value from the event's headers.
+We can read the attached property value from the Headers collection of the received event.
 Example:
 ```
-public Task Handle(UserUpdated @event)
+public async Task<bool> Receive(UserCreated @event)
 {
-   if (@event.Headers?.TryGetValue("TraceId", out string traceId) == true)
+    if (@event.Headers?.TryGetValue("TraceId", out var traceId) == true)
     {
     }

-   return Task.CompletedTask;
+    return await Task.FromResult(true);
 }
 ```

 ## Changing a naming police for serializing and deserializing properties of Event

 By default, while serializing and deserializing properties of event, it will use the `PascalCase`, but you can also use `CamelCase`, `SnakeCaseLower`, `SnakeCaseUpper`, `KebabCaseLower`, or `KebabCaseUpper` if you want.
-For this you need to add `PropertyNamingPolicy` option to `RabbitMQSettings` section if you want to apply it for all publishers or subscribers, or you can use it only for publisher or subscriber event.
+For this you need to add `PropertyNamingPolicy` option to `RabbitMQSettings` section if you want to apply it for all publishers or subscribers, or you can use it only for specific publisher or subscriber event.
 Example:
 ```
 "RabbitMQSettings": {
     "DefaultSettings": {